hcrest/libfreespace/README.sigma-smp8634.txt

             -Wl,-rpath-link,<libfreespace install path>/lib"

    The -rpath-link must be set before configuring or buildng because ld cannot resolve recursive dependencies when cross compiling.

+4) Set LIBS to link with libpthread.
+This is necessary or pthread's functions may default to no-ops in uClibc (this is a link ordering issue): export LIBS="-lpthread"

-4) Set LDFLAGS to include the path to the libfreespace libraries: export LDFLAGS="-L<libfreespace install path>/lib"
+5) Set LDFLAGS to include the path to the libfreespace libraries: export LDFLAGS="-L<libfreespace install path>/lib"

-5) Run "configure" and "make" with the appropriate host and prefix arguments:
+6) Run "configure" and "make" with the appropriate host and prefix arguments:
         ./configure --host=mipsel-linux --prefix=<install path>

 Troubleshooting: